maks-ym/master-studies/MOW/readme.md

 - _knn.R_ - implementation of algorithm
 - _SMSSpamCollection_ - set of data to train and test model
-- _report.docx_ - documentation in polish
+- _report.docx_ - report in polish